kuhrusty/MorbadScorepad/README.md

   [here](https://github.com/kuhrusty/MorbadScorepad/blob/master/CONTRIBUTING.md#adding-your-own-danger-card-recordings)
   for instructions on adding your own recordings!)
 - You can **undo & redo** card draws and shuffles.
+- You can remove cards from the deck (needed for some missions' rewards).
 - Deck state is remembered across app restarts.
 - In Settings, there's an option to disable the primary draw button until you confirm that you've updated danger levels on the map after